maxrzaw/harpoon-relative-marks/README.md

 ## TODO

-When current file is not a child of project root, show marks relative to project root.
+-   There was a wierd bug when I went to a mark outside of the cwd as well.
-There was a wierd bug when I went to a mark outside of the cwd as well.
+-   Need to properly expand ~/